Binary Heaps

 15 0 0 0

-the minimum is at the root in a min-heap, it makes it very easy to find the
+minimum is at the root in a min-heap, it makes it very easy to find the minimum

-minimum value in a min-heap.
-We simply return the value at the root (Cell#0) in
+value in a min-heap.
+We simply return the value at the root (Cell#0) in O (1).

-O (1).
 Hence, this method does not take any input values.
-Typically, we also
+Typically, we also want to

-want to remove the root value and replace it with the next least value in the
+remove the root value and replace it with the next least value in the min-heap.

-min-heap.
-We will follow the steps below to find and replace the deleted root
+We will follow the steps below to find and replace the deleted root value with the

 o